September 18, 2019

 Company

-If this prerequisite is met, we will help you with the next step: We have collected five practical ideas for learning videos in companies – with examples and tips for implementation:
+If this prerequisite is met, we help you with the next step: We have collected five practical ideas for learning videos in companies – with examples and tips for implementation:

 1. The virtual company tour

-2. The introductory video for (new) managers
+2. The introduction video for (new) managers

 3. The personal training video